HPC-Dwarfs/SparseBench/MPI-Algorithm.md

 elements.
 Give all indices belonging to same rank consecutive ids.
 Map all external column ids in matrix to new local index.

-- `externalLocalIndex` SIZE `externalCount` temporary: Local compacted index for every external.
+- `externalLocalIndex` SIZE `externalCount` temporary: Local compacted RHS index for every external.
 Consecutive ids for elements owned by same rank.
-- `externalReordered` SIZE `externalCount` temporary: Map from external new local id to global id
+- `externalReordered` SIZE `externalCount` temporary: Mapping for newly ordered externals to global id

-### Step 4 Build list of neighbor ranks

-Subroutine `buildNeighborlist`:
-Generate a list that encodes how many ranks need values from a rank and the total number of values that need to be sent.
-Make a list of the neighbors that will send information to update our external elements (in the order that we will receive this information).
-Create one neighbor list for both send and receive.

-- `neighborCount` persistent: Number of communication neighbors
-- `neighbors` SIZE `neighborCount` persistent: All ranks that need to communicate with the current rank

-### Step 5 Build message counts for all communication partners

-Subroutine `buildMessageCounts`:
-Setup send and receive counts for all neighbors of rank.

-- `recvCount` SIZE `neighborCount` persistent: Receive message sizes for every communication partner
-- `sendCount` SIZE `neighborCount` persistent: Send message sizes for every communication partner

-### Step 6 Build global index list for external communication
+### Step 4 Build global index list for external communication

 Subroutine `buildElementsToSend`:
 Send the global external indices in the order the current rank requires them.